-From the plots, the TaylorF2Ecc waveforms have waveform modulations even when the eccentricity is zero, as shown in Figure 38.
-Waveforms of it also have unreasonable fluctuations at other eccentricities compared to TEOBResumS.
-According to the plots, TEOBResumS waveforms are much more reliable than TaylorF2Ecc waveforms calculated from the Post-Newtonian method.
+From the plots, the TaylorF2Ecc waveforms have waveform modulations even when the eccentricity is zero, as shown in Figure 37.
+Figure 38 and Figure 39 show the comparisons between TaylorF2Ecc waveforms and TEOBResumS waveforms with an initial eccentricity of 0.5 and 0.9, respectively.
+Waveforms of TaylorF2Ecc also have unreasonable fluctuations at other eccentricities compared to TEOBResumS.
+According to the plots, TEOBResumS waveforms significantly differ from TaylorF2Ecc waveforms calculated from the Post-Newtonian method.
+In subsection 3 above, we consider that the SXS waveforms, computed directly with numerical relativity, are correct.
+Since TEOBResumS agrees well with the SXS waveforms but disagrees with the post-Newtonian TaylorF2Ecc waveforms, we conclude that the latter is unreliable.